 It is amazing how, at times when one expects parents to have a conniption they simply remain totally calm.
 What is more amazing is that my father and I can have a screaming match over the state of the currency in America, but can have a perfectly composed discussion about sex.
-He proceeded to tell me that young people as well as old have a horrible tendency to interpret sex as love, and that I should be careful to not confuse the two.
-It was interesting that he did not tell me not make love or even to not have casual sex, but simply to know the difference.
+He proceeded to tell me that young people, as well as old, have a horrible tendency to interpret sex as love, and that I should be careful to not confuse the two.
+It was interesting that he did not tell me not to make love or even to not have casual sex, but simply to know the difference.
 For instance, you’d be able to go onto a porn website like maturepornvideos.xxx that hosts many amateur porn videos and you’d be able to pick through people that are having sex for the camera and pleasure, and people that are truly in love that are indulging their naughty sides.
 I guess I had never really thought of it like that until this point.
 I mean, I realised that the sex you see in porn shouldn’t be interpreted as love.
 If you consider watching girls get ass fucked as love, well, then you need to reconsider.
 That is just about sexual pleasure.
 But I suppose I thought that when I had sex, it would be because we were in love – but in reality, that’s not the case.
 I later discovered that once I knew the difference, I knew why he did not have to tell me.